codeguy/Slim-Documentation-3/03-get-started/06-error-handling/page.md

 with a simple repsonse body that reads "Page Not Found".
 You are encouraged to override the default **Not Found** handler with your own custom handler.

-To register a custom "Not Found" handler, use the Slim Framework application instance's `notFound()` method.
+To register a custom **Not Found** handler, use the Slim Framework application instance's `notFound()` method.
 The method argument should be an invokable object or anything that returns `true` for `is_callable()`.